Tips for Selling a Midwifery Business

-Having your own midwifery practice is one of the most fulfilling part of being a midwife.
-Putting your driven passion into action, supporting families with a normal birth opportunity, helping other midwives & community improve birth outcomes, & being your own boss are just a few perks.
-However, after few years or even decades of having your own midwifery practice, you may decide to sell your midwifery practice versus closing to continue the legacy and make a smooth transition for the community.
+Having your own midwifery practice is one of the most fulfilling parts of being a midwife.
 There are so many benefits to years of planning in advance for selling your practice.
 Time is essential to get the best price and find the right person to take over your “baby.”
+However, after a few years or even decades of having your own midwifery practice, you may decide to sell your midwifery practice versus closing to continue the legacy and make a smooth transition for the community.

 So what does it take to sell your midwifery practice?
 What are the things that you should consider?
 Do you just sell it to someone you know?
 How much time is needed for planning and closing a business sale?
 Sometimes it feels like there are more questions than answers at this stage of your practice’s transition.

-Selling a unique midwifery practice is not as easy as it seems.
-It takes a lot time, research and study, even learning the business laws that may be involved.
+It takes a lot of time, research, and study, even learning the business laws that may be involved.
 Therefore, deciding to sell your own midwifery practice is a huge disposition anyone can make.
-However, with persistence, attention to detail and willingness to be objective about actual value of practice.
-You not only can reap the financial rewards of selling your practice, but also know the community has a strong midwifery practice to continue serving them.
-With the rising demand in midwifery around the US, it is indeed easier for one midwife to sell her practice to another versus just “opening up shop.”
+However, with persistence, attention to detail, and willingness to be objective about the actual value of practice.
+You not only can reap the financial rewards of selling your practice but also know the community has a strong midwifery practice to continue serving them.
+With the rising demand for midwifery around the US, it is indeed easier for one midwife to sell her practice to another versus just “opening up shop.”

-Here are some few tips you should consider when selling your midwifery practice:
+Here are a few tips you should consider when selling your midwifery practice:

 1. Research Prospective Buyers

 Trust is a valuable instrument in selling a practice.
 You don’t want to sell your practice to a person whom you can’t trust.
-It is indeed important that you already have someone in mind that is capable of continuing your vision and mission to the community.
-In finding the right buyer for your practice factors such as the reputation, available funding, practice philosophy and business management skills are very important.
+It is indeed important that you already have someone in mind who is capable of continuing your vision and mission to the community.
+In finding the right buyer for your practice factors such as reputation, available funding, practice philosophy, and business management skills are very important.
 A competent successor ensures a good transition for clients to get safe and valuable services still.
-It doesn’t necessarily have a to be a midwife, but a business owner that UNDERSTANDS midwifery and can continue the midwifery model of care with the hired staff.
+It doesn’t necessarily have to be a midwife, but a business owner who UNDERSTANDS midwifery and can continue the midwifery model of care with the hired staff.

 2. Plan Early